Nico Schüler

 Nico Schüler (born 5 May 1970) is a German-American music theorist, musicologist, composer, and university professor, whose scholarly work has been reviewed in peer-reviewed journals.
 He is listed in the Biography and Genealogy Master Index, in Who's Who in America and in Who's Who of Emerging Leaders.

 Life

-Born in Roßlau (Germany), Schüler grew up in Greifswald and studied music education, musicology, philosophy, and computer science at the University of Greifswald and at Humboldt University of Berlin.
+Born in Roßlau, in the Bezirk Halle of East Germany, Schüler grew up in Greifswald and studied music education, musicology, philosophy, and computer science at the University of Greifswald and at Humboldt University of Berlin.
 In 2000, he received a Ph.D. in music theory from Michigan State University with a dissertation on computer-assisted music analysis.
 After two years of teaching at Central Michigan University (1999-2001), he joined Texas State University as Assistant Professor and Coordinator of Music Theory in 2001.
-He was promoted to associate professor in 2006, to Professor in 2009, and named University Distinguished Professor of Music Theory and Musicology in 2017.
+He was promoted to associate professor in 2006, to professor in 2009, and named University Distinguished Professor of Music Theory and Musicology in 2017.